21 New Corona Cases Reported In Last 24 Hours: NIH - UrduPoint

 21 New Corona Cases Reported In Last 24 Hours: NIH

-As per the data shared by the National Institute of Health (NIH), the case positivity ratio was 1.19 percent while 10 patients were in critical condition.
+As per the data shared by the National Institute of Health (NIH), the case positivity ratio was 1.18 percent while eight patients were in critical condition.

 Meanwhile, Minister for National Health Services, Regulations, and Coordination, Abdul Qadir Patel said the government has strengthened the role of Border and Health Services in Pakistan to deal with any sub-variant of Covid-19.